 The College provides dental insurance coverage for all Full-Time employees and their family members.
 The plan is sponsored by Delta Dental of Virginia.
 There are two options available, Low or High Option.

 Employees may elect to receive services with dentists and facilities of their choice.
 Employees should choose dentists who participate with Delta and are willing to accept Delta's allowable charge and not bill customers for the remaining balance.
 Receiving services from non-participating dentists may result in higher cost.
-For more information on the College's policy, please visit dental, or for item specific information visit Delta on the web (www.deltadentalva.com).
+For more information on the College's policy, please visit the Benefits page and look for dental, or for item specific information visit Delta on the web (www.deltadentalva.com).

 Enrollment and premium rates follow the same guidelines as medical coverage. (see above)